 Moreover, the educational internet use exception permits the copying or communicating of an entire work from the web (provided you identify the original source and utilize a legal copy that does not contravene digital locks or any notices prohibiting the use of the work).

-Furthermore, the mash-up exception to copyright allows instructors and students to create, for non-commercial uses, new works using copyrighted content (provided the original author is identified, a legal copy of the original is utilized, and the new work does not have a significant adverse effect on the original).
+Furthermore, the mash-up exception allows instructors and students to create, for non-commercial uses, new works using copyrighted content (provided the original author is identified, a legal copy of the original is utilized, and the new work does not have a significant adverse effect on the original).
+See this workflow for creating transformative media projects.

-Some copyright holders use digital locks to restrict access to copyright-protected works and/or to limit the use that can be made of such works.
-The Copyright Act prohibits the circumvention of digital locks to obtain access to copyright-protected works.
-The Fair Dealing Policy does not permit the circumvention of digital locks to obtain access to copyright-protected works.
-In order to access content behind a digital lock it is necessary to obtain the permission of the copyright holder.
+A digital lock, or a “technological protection measure” (TPM), is a technology used to control or restrict access to copyright-protected content.
+Examples of digital locks include passwords, encryption software, access codes, and digital watermarks.
+The Copyright Act prohibits the circumvention of digital locks to access copyright-protected works.
+The fair dealing and educational institutions exceptions do not permit the circumvention of digital locks to obtain access to copyright-protected works.
+In order to access content behind a digital lock you must obtain the permission of the copyright holder.

 Audiovisual Resources at UNB Libraries